soupslurpr/Transcribro/README.md

 It can also be used by other apps either explicitly or when set as the user-selected speech to text app which some apps may use for speech to text.

+## Language support

+Transcribro currently only supports English.
+However, supporting other languages is planned and tracked in https://github.com/soupslurpr/Transcribro/issues/18.

 ## Download

 Transcribro is available on the [Accrescent](https://accrescent.app) app store and GitHub releases.\